HardisonCo/.github/international/israel/il-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with il_Health systems in Israel.
+This document outlines how HMS-OMS is integrated with il-health systems in Israel.